Digital display advertising: Ad Fatigue or Ads boredom

 Display advertising Fatigue is the term used to describe the state in which consumers lose their sensitivity to or responsiveness to display advertising as a result of prolonged exposure to them.
 This may lead to poorer click-through rates (CTR), lower engagement rates, and a general decline in the efficacy of ad campaigns.
 Digital advertising strategies that largely rely on Re-targeting or repetitive exposure across websites and platforms are more likely to face the issue of display ad fatigue.
 Most common example of ad fatigue is Youtube Ads, Published by Google Ads Advertisers around the world.

 Reasons for Fatigue from Display Ads

-Overexposure: If users see the same advertisements too often, they may grow irritated or stop noticing them altogether.
+Overexposure: If users see the same advertisements too often, they may grow irritated or stop noticing them altogether, and the ads become less effective.

-Lack of Variety: Users may become disinterested if they always encounter the same messaging or creatives ads.
+Lack of Variety: Users may become disinterested if they always encounter the same messaging, creatives and ad formats.

 Inadequate Targeting: Users may become disengaged or uninterested in ads that are not tailored or relevant to them.